thesecretlab/diary/Steps.md

 We're going to make DYViewController become the DYNoteViewController.

-2. Rename DYViewController to DYNoteViewController.
+1. Rename DYViewController to DYNoteViewController.
+2. Embed DYNoteViewController in a UINavigationViewController.
 3. Add a text view.
 Make it fill the screen.
 4. Select the bar at the top of the view controller, and change the Title to Note